 If many of the changes are improvements to FormSmarts server-side software which are not directly visible to you, all affect the quality of the service we provide you.

 - Form data storage and Excel reporting are coming out of Beta, and you can now activate those for each form in the Form Details screen of your account.

 - We’ve improved several aspects of the form creator‘s interface.

 - We now support headings and text blocks on forms; details in another post.

 Stored form responses and export to Excel allow FormSmarts users to collect online form responses on the cloud and download a report at their convenience in Excel format.

 Activating Form Data Storage for Export to Excel

 Export to Excel requires that data storage be enabled for each of the forms for which you would like to be able to access form responses online.
-For privacy reasons, form submissions are not saved on the cloud by default.
+For privacy reasons, form submissions are not saved on the cloud by default (storage is enabled by default for Business accounts created after March 20, 2017).
 To enable stored form results and allow Excel reporting, visit the Form Details screen of each of your forms for which you would like to access form responses online, as shown in the video below.